adamant-deprecated/PreAdamantCompiler/README.md

 # *Deprecated* Pre-Adamant Compiler

 In order to bootstrap the Adamant compiler, a compiler for the Pre-Adamant language is being written in C#.
 The first version of the Adamant compiler will then be written in Pre-Adamant.
 Pre-Adamant is a simplified, reduced feature version of the Adamant language.

 ## Project Status: Alpha *Deprecated*

 This project should not be used.
-The current Adamant compiler is the "[adamant.tools.compiler.bootstrap](https://github.com/adamant/adamant.tools.compiler.bootstrap)" project.

 ### Download and Use